balena-io-experimental/balena-sound/docs/04-device-support.md

 **Notes**

 [1]: We recommend using a DAC or USB sound card for these device types.
-See [audio interfaces](../audio-interfaces) for more details.
+See [audio interfaces](../docs/audio-interfaces) for more details.
 [2]: Multi-room `master` functionality is disabled on Raspberry Pi 1 and 2 family devices due to performance constraints.
 They can however function in multi-room client mode in conjunction with another device that supports multi-room mode.
-Read more about modes of operation [here](../usage).
+Read more about modes of operation [here](../docs/usage#modes-of-operation).

--- TODO: check if 3 and 4 are still true
 [3]: Currently balenaSound can not run on balenaOS 64 bit versions, please use 32 bit alernative.
 See this [issue](https://github.com/balenalabs/balena-sound/issues/82) for more informaton and an up to date status.
 [4]: There is a [known issue](https://github.com/raspberrypi/linux/issues/1444) with all variants of the Raspberry Pi 3 where Bluetooth and WiFi interfere with each other.
 This will only impact the performance of balenaSound if you use a **Pi 3 as the master server to do multi-room bluetooth streaming**, resulting in stuttering audio (Airplay and Spotify Connect will work fine, as well as all streaming methods with multi-room disabled).
 In this cases we recommend the use of a Raspberry Pi 4 as the `master` server or a Pi 3 with a bluetooth dongle.

 ## Experimental

-Devices with experimental support **have been tested to work with balenaSound** though we have found compelling reasons for not including them as first class citizens of balenaSound.
+Devices with experimental support **have been tested to work** though we have found compelling reasons for not including them as first class citizens of balenaSound.
 If you are shopping for parts we do not recommend you buy a device from this list.

 Some of the reasons we've flagged devices as experimental include:
 - device requires multiple extra hardware pieces (USB dongles, adapters, etc)